 - Peel the carrots and cut them on the angle in large 3/4 inch pieces.
 Put them in a large bowl.
 Wipe the mushrooms and cut them in half.
 Add them to the carrots.
 Set aside.

 - Take the lid off of the pot and stir to scrape all that brown goodness up off of the bottom of the pot.
 Turn the temperature to medium and sauté the onions until they are a soft and translucent mass about 8-10 min.
 Return the beef to the pot, add the chicken stock, the bay leaves, and the garlic.
 Raise the heat to high and bring the pot to a simmer.

-- Lower the heat to medium, skim the surface for any scum and fat, cover with a lid, and simmer for 90 mins., occasionally skimming the surface.
+- Lower the heat to medium, skim the surface for any scum and fat, cover with a lid (leave a small crack), and simmer for 90 mins., occasionally skimming the surface.

 Add the Curry Blocks:

 - Stir in the curry roux blocks and let them soften in the hot liquid for a minute.
 Gently mix them into the curry.
 The curry will thicken and look gravy like within 5 mins.

 - Lower the heat to medium and continue cooking for 5-10 mins. to meld the flavors.

 Check for salt and pepper.
 This will be served over rice so it should be saltier than say a stew that you eat by itself.
 Some curry brands and chicken stocks are saltier than others.
 I usually wait until the end to see if I need to adjust the seasoning.
 But usually, I end up adding about ¼ teaspoon of salt and ½ teaspoon black pepper.
 Serve on shallow plates next to hot rice.
 Topping the curry with soft fried eggs is optional but amazing.

 * It’s important to use a brand of canned tomatoes that has sturdy tomatoes.
 If you use one with very soft tomatoes, they will disintegrate into the curry.